MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1420.md

 (7) *Capitation.* A full capitation arrangement meets this Other Payer Advanced APM criterion.
 For purposes of paragraph (d)(3) of this section, a full capitation arrangement means a payment arrangement in which a per capita or otherwise predetermined payment is made under the payment arrangement for all items and services furnished to a population of beneficiaries during a fixed period of time, and no settlement is performed for the purposes of reconciling or sharing losses incurred or savings earned by the participant.
 Arrangements made directly between CMS and Medicare Advantage Organizations under the Medicare Advantage program (part 422 of this title) are not considered capitation arrangements for purposes of this paragraph.

-(8) *Aligned Other Payer Medical Home Model and Medicaid Medical Home Model 50 eligible clinician limit.* Notwithstanding paragraphs (d)(2) and (4) of this section, if an APM Entity participating in an Aligned Other Payer Medical Home Model or Medicaid Medical Home Model is owned and operated by an organization with 50 or more eligible clinicians whose Medicare billing rights have been reassigned to the TIN(s) of the organization(s) or any of the organization's subsidiary entities, the requirements of paragraphs (d)(1) and (3) of this section apply.
+(8) *Aligned Other Payer Medical Home Model and Medicaid Medical Home Model 50 eligible clinician limit.* Beginning with the 2023 QP Performance Period, notwithstanding paragraphs (d)(2) and (4) of this section, if an APM Entity participating in an Aligned Other Payer Medical Home Model or Medicaid Medical Home Model is comprised of 50 or more eligible clinicians is comprised of more than 50 eligible clinicians, as determined by the information submitted for any of the three QP determination dates (March 31, June 30, and August 31 of the QP Performance Period) as specified in § 414.1440(e), the requirements of paragraphs (d)(1) and (3) of this section apply.

 [81 FR 77537, Nov.
 4, 2016, as amended at 82 FR 53961, Nov.
 16, 2017; 83 FR 23610, May 22, 2018; 83 FR 60090, Nov.
 23, 2018; 84 FR 63200, Nov.
-15, 2019]
+15, 2019; 87 FR 70230, Nov.
+18, 2022]